Updated November 15, 2021 l by Tara E.

-Chinese Gooseberry better known as kiwi fruit is your ticket to good health.
-This tiny fruit remains one of the best kept secrets in the fruit family.
-This vitamin-rich food offers a wealth of benefits that make it worthy to be an ingredient in your dietary ritual of eating.
+Is kiwi fruit good for your health?
+Chinese Gooseberry, better known as kiwi fruit, is your ticket to good health.
+This tiny fruit remains one of the best-kept secrets in the fruit family.
+Yet, this vitamin-rich fruit offers a wealth of benefits that make it worthy of being an ingredient in your dietary ritual of eating.

-Kiwi has the capacity to serve as a "tie-me-over snack" due to its 3 grams of fiber.
+Kiwi can serve as a “tie-me-over snack” due to its 3 grams of fiber.

-Next, pectin, is a beneficial fiber that it helps to lower cholesterol.
+Next, pectin is a beneficial fiber that helps to lower cholesterol.

-Kiwi is a good source of vitamin E, an antioxidant that can help against potential skin degeneration and work wonders for the health of the skin.
+Kiwi is a good source of vitamin E. Vitamin E is a potent antioxidant that can help against potential skin degeneration and work wonders for the skin’s health.

 Other Benefits of Eating Kiwi

-Tangy in taste and juicy in flavor, kiwi can be eaten solo or added to drinks, fruit salads, or even added to the top of cakes.
+Tangy in taste and juicy in flavor, kiwi can be eaten solo or added to drinks.
+You can also enhance the flavor of your fruit salads, or add it to the top of cakes.
 Kiwi is rich in potassium, containing more potassium than even a banana.
 Why is potassium important to the diet?

-Kiwis are a low calorie fruit which is good for those looking for a snack that won’t pack in the calories or following a low-calorie diet.
-Kiwi also contain folate, which for pregnant women is critical to an unborn baby's development.
-Pregnant women require anywhere between 400 to 800 micrograms of folic acid for the development of their baby’s brain and cognitive development.
+Kiwis are a low-calorie fruit that is good for those following a low-calorie diet.
+Kiwi also contains folate, which for pregnant women, is critical to an unborn baby’s development.
+Pregnant women require anywhere between 400 to 800 micrograms of folic acid to develop their baby’s brain and cognitive development.

 When shopping for kiwi fruit, you will want to first test the firmness of the fruit.
 To do this, gently apply some pressure by giving a slight squeeze.
 A ripe kiwi will give way under pressure.
-Note that the give is slight in nature.
-You should be careful to not select kiwi that has shriveled or appears to be bruised as this can be an indication that the fruit is beyond ripe.
+Note that the give is minor in nature.
+You should be careful not to select kiwi that has shriveled or appears to be bruised.
+These characteristics may be a sign of fruit that is beyond ripe.

 Kiwi can be stored either in the refrigerator or on the countertop.
-Keep in mind that if you choose to leave kiwi out, unrefrigerated in the natural elements, its life span will hold only for a day or so.
-However, should you elect to refrigerate the kiwi you purchased, its lifespan will be extended with a range of several days to four weeks.
+If you choose to leave kiwi out, unrefrigerated in the natural elements, its life span shortens to a day.
+Refrigeration will extend the lifespan of your kiwi fruit to a range of several days to four weeks.